-In both cases, where you are the sole director of your company, there is no need for a written director loan agreement.
-However, if you are part of a company with more than one director, an agreement may need to be put in place, as other parties are involved.
+Where you are the sole director of your company, there is no need for a director’s loan agreement in writing.
+However, if you are part of a company with more than one director, a loan agreement between director and company can be put in place.
+This is due to the fact that other parties are in your business.

-When you lend money to the company, it can pay you back in the future.
-You can do this once the business has the funds and is in the position to do so.
-This loan from the director to the company will form part of your company’s Balance Sheet if it is not repaid by the year-end.
+When you lend money to your company, this is a director loan to company.
+In the future, the business can repay you once it has the funds available and is in the position to do so.
+This loan from director to company will form part of your company’s Balance Sheet if you do not repay it by the company year-end.

-There is also no time limit for repayment, and you can agree with your company when it should repay you.
+There is also no time limit for when to repay the loan, and you can agree with your company when it should repay you.

-The company can also pay you interest on the loan, which will be a business expense if it does.
-However, this interest would become taxable income in a personal tax context for the director.
-If you are the sole director of your company, there is no benefit in doing this.
+The company can also pay you interest on director’s loan to company, and when it does this it is a business expense.
+If it is decided that the company will pay you interest it is up to the two parties to decide on the interest rate.
+However, the interest will also become taxable income in a personal tax context for the director.
+If you are the sole director of your company, there is no benefit to this.

 Company loan to director

-From a technical standpoint, it is not allowed under the Companies Act 2006 for companies to make a loan to a director or shareholder.
-That is unless the shareholder’s approval is obtained first.
+From a technical standpoint, under the Companies Act 2006, it is not allowed for companies to make a loan to a director or shareholder.
+This is unless you obtain the shareholder’s approval first.

-However, many directors who run their own companies always borrow money from their companies.
-Therefore, HM Revenue & Customs (HMRC) has two potential tax implications that connect with such loans.
+However, many directors who run their own companies will always borrow money from their companies.
+Therefore, HM Revenue & Customs (HMRC) have two potential tax implications which connect with such loans.

 Essentially, a company loan to a director can arise where you take money from the company that is not either: